critgames/dungeontoolbox-docs/pm-prfaq.md

 **A:** Yes.
 You can export your character as a PDF or JSON to send to your GM.

 **Q: What happens if I downgrade from Gamemaster to Free?**
-**A:** Your characters are safe, but you will be locked to the "First 6" created.
-You can choose which ones to keep active.
-Your AI interactions will revert to the 50 Lifetime limit (if not already used).
+**A:** You will retain your full Gamemaster benefits (Unlimited Storage, 5,000 AI Credits) until the end of your current billing cycle.
+Afterward, your account will revert to the Free Tier rules: you will be locked to your first 6 active characters, and your AI interactions will revert to the 50 Lifetime limit (if not already used).

 **Q: Does this support the 2014 rules?**
 **A:** Our system is built native for D&D 2024 (5.5e).
 While you can manually enter 2014 content, The Companion's rules knowledge is strictly 2024.